BlueDiamond07/Collective_perception/README.md

 # Reducing uncertainty in collective perception using self-organized hierarchy

-This repository covers four approaches to collective perception as well as the experiments to test them, implemented in the ARGoS simulator (https://github.com/ilpincy/argos3).

-There are four approaches (please see the associated paper for details):
+This repository contains the lua controllers and loop functions for investigating collective perception in ARGoS (https://github.com/ilpincy/argos3), using the following approaches (please see the associated paper for details):

 - HIER approach (MNS directory)
 - STIG approach (Pheromone directory)